thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 dropdb --help
 ```

-## How do you use SQL to manage databases in a PostgreSQL cluster?
+## How do you use PostgreSQL REPL to manage databases in a PostgreSQL cluster?

 In addition to the above command line tools, you can manage the databases inside the default PostgreSQL cluster with SQL and the PostgreSQL REPL.